bdiegel/android-giftwise/README.md

 GiftWise
 ========
 GiftWise is an app for organizing gift ideas.
-It simplifies storing gift ideas and personal information about your family and friends.
+It simplifies storing gift details and personal information about your family and friends.

 With GiftWise you can: